schmeekygeek/backend-book/src/book/01-introduction.md

 but you need to follow along and type with me in order to get the most value out of this book.
 The code for part II and III will be in the `src/code/` directory of the repository `https://github.com/schmeekygeek/backend-book.`
 By the end of it all, you'll have many concepts pertaining to backend development understood, and a shiny new project to show off in front of your friends! ***(Heck yeah!)***.

 I have tried my best to not include superfluous details about everything, much of which will be easy to understand with just a little research on your own.
-This book aims to take away the overwhelmingness that many beginners face and give you a headstart in your journey.
+This book aims to take away the overwhelm that many beginners face and give you a headstart in your journey.

 ## Who this book is for
 This book is for anyone who is willing to learn and get into backend development.